 Oatmeal or Epsom Salt Baths

-While baths and showers can be a relaxing experience, it’s important to be mindful of their duration and temperature.
+While baths can be relaxing, be mindful of their duration and temperature.
 Medical News Today warns that excessively long or hot ones can strip the skin of its natural oils, potentially worsening psoriasis symptoms.
-However, some individuals find that a warm bath with colloidal oatmeal or Epsom salts can provide soothing relief and alleviate symptoms.
+However, some individuals find that a warm bath with colloidal oatmeal or Epsom salts can provide soothing relief.

 Tea Tree Oil